prody/ProDy-website/tutorials/cavitracer_tutorial/trajectory.rst

-Analysis of the trajectory will be performed on a short MD trajectory containing a few frames of simulation performed for 15-lipoxygenase from P.aeruginosa (pLoxA).
+Analysis of the trajectory will be performed on a short MD trajectory containing a few frames of simulation performed for 15-lipoxygenase from
+P. aeruginosa (pLoxA).
 This protein contains 665 residues and a catalytic center with iron.
 During the analysis, the metal center is ignored.

 Before analyzing the trajectory, its need to be parsed (see more details